1976 Sportster Project

 Bleeding the front brake caliper.

-The bike came with two carburetors; the original 38mm Bendix and an S&S Super B. The B had come off a Harley Shovelhead, and the previous owner had de-jetted it down three sizes to run on the Sporty, but there was still an off-idle bog.
-No matter how slow I rolled it, it would not help.
+When purchased, the bike came with two carburetors; the original 38mm Bendix and an S&S Super B. The B had come off a Harley Shovelhead, and the previous owner had de-jetted it down three sizes to run on the Sporty, but there was still an off-idle bog.
+No matter how slow I rolled it, the bog was still there.

-Only after re-jetting the Super B several times, the bike run smoother and faster.
+Only after re-jetting the Super B several times, the bike ran smoother and faster.

 Related Articles: